VIRTUAL INTERNET AND SOCIETY FELLOWSHIP

-We now invite applications from early and advanced researchers with diverse backgrounds and professional experiences, who want to contribute to the range of the institute’s transdisciplinary internet research.
+During the COVID-19 pandemic, travelling around the world has its limitations, but this should not be a brake on academic exchange and networking.
+Therefore we use the opportunity and welcome applications from all over the world for our first virtual fellowship programme in 2021.
+We now invite applications from early and advanced researchers with diverse backgrounds and professional experiences, who wish to contribute to the range of the institute’s transdisciplinary Internet research.

-Based in the heart of Berlin, the HIIG provides a dynamic intellectual environment for fellows to pursue their own research interests and actively shape their stay.
-We invite fellows to collaborate with an international team of researchers and to participate in the activities at our institute.
-We offer a number of opportunities to share and discuss ideas.
-This includes:
+The HIIG provides a dynamic and intellectual environment for fellows to pursue their own research interests and actively shape their stay.
+We encourage and invite fellows to virtually collaborate with an international and interdisciplinary team of researchers and offer a number of opportunities to share and discuss their ideas.
+These include, but are not limited to:

 - writing and publishing papers in one of our open access publications